 You can use/eat the whole inside of butternut squash including the long neck (except the seeds).
 Once the squash is fully cooked and slightly cool enough to handle, slice it in half (if it is not already halved) and scoop out the seeds first.
 Once the seeds are removed scoop out the hearty orange meat of the vegetable and discard the skin.

 A big dilemma I used to have was not knowing how long to cook foods like this!
 So here are few tips and tricks that I have learned that help me in the kitchen.

-> Roasting butternut squash is my favorite way to cook spaghetti squash, acorn squash and butternut squash because it brings out a natural sweetness from the fruit (crazy it is a fruit, right?!).
+Roasting butternut squash is my favorite way to cook spaghetti squash, acorn squash and butternut squash because it brings out a natural sweetness from the fruit (crazy it is a fruit, right?!).
+It makes them perfect for blending into sauces and baked goods.
 To roast, preheat the oven 400 degrees F. Slice the squash in half and toss in a bit of olive oil then place on a large baking sheet flesh side up.
 Roast for 50-60 minutes until it is soft when poked with a fork.
 Scoop out the seed before serving.

-> Place squash on a microwaveable dish whole or halves and cook on high for 9-12 minutes (for halves) and about 12-15 minutes for whole until the large center is soft when poked with a knife.
+Place squash on a microwaveable dish whole or halves and cook on high for 9-12 minutes (for halves) and about 12-15 minutes for whole until the large center is soft when poked with a knife.
 Remove and let it cool slightly until it is able to be handled then cut the squash in half (if it is not already) and remove the seeds with a spoon.